0xLazAI/lazai-web-blogs/blogs/iDAO-intro.md

 An iDAO gives you full control over your AI assets by enabling:

-- **Ownership** of a dataset, model, or agent — governed directly by the individual entity who creates or contributes it
+- Ownership of a dataset, model, or agent — governed directly by the individual entity who creates or contributes it
-- A **Data Anchoring Token (DAT)** to prove provenance, define usage permissions, and enforce access policies
+- A Data Anchoring Token (DAT) to prove provenance, define usage permissions, and enforce access policies
-- **Usage-based reward flows** — as your asset is used in AI pipelines, your iDAO receives protocol rewards
+- Usage-based reward flows — as your asset is used in AI pipelines, your iDAO receives protocol rewards
-- **Decentralized validation through Quorums**, ensuring all contributions are verified, tamper-proof, and fraud-resistant
+- Decentralized validation through Quorums, ensuring all contributions are verified, tamper-proof, and fraud-resistant

-In other words, iDAOs give individuals programmable ownership over the AI assets they create, control, or contribute to — and ensure those assets are **trusted**, **rewarded**, and **protected**.
+In other words, iDAOs give individuals programmable ownership over the AI assets they create, control, or contribute to — and ensure those assets are trusted, rewarded, and protected.

 ### iDAOs are:

-- ✅ **Decentralized individuals & entities** that decide what data gets used
+- ✅ Decentralized individuals & entities that decide what data gets used
-- ✅ **Validators of truth**, ensuring that data is clean, unbiased, and reliable
+- ✅ Validators of truth, ensuring that data is clean, unbiased, and reliable
-- ✅ **Gatekeepers of AI models**, voting on how these models learn and improve
+- ✅ Gatekeepers of AI models, voting on how these models learn and improve
-- ✅ **Guardians of human-aligned AI**, preventing manipulation and bias at scale
+- ✅ Guardians of human-aligned AI, preventing manipulation and bias at scale

 ## How iDAOs Work in the LazAI Ecosystem

-Each iDAO establishes explicit trust relationships with one or more **Quorums** — dedicated validator groups within the LazAI consensus layer.
+Each iDAO establishes explicit trust relationships with one or more Quorums — dedicated validator groups within the LazAI consensus layer.

 These Quorums are responsible for: